NDIS worker checks

 Worker responsibilities

-If you have had an NDIS worker check, you must notify the Screening Unit if there is a change in the information relating to you and the information arose after your most recent NDIS worker check.
+If you have an NDIS worker check, you must notify the Screening Unit if you change your:

 Cancel your NDIS worker check